-- A. There will be four showmanship divisions with a Champion and Reserve Champion in each division. - 1) Junior Showmanship for 4-H members who are grades 3, 4, 5 on January 1st of the current year. - Intermediate Showmanship for 4-H members who are grades 6, 7, 8 on January 1st of the current year. - Senior Showmanship for 4-H members who are grades 9, 10, 11, & 12 on January 1st of the current year.

-- B. A member may win the junior, intermediate, and senior divisions only once and will show in the next level the following year. - E. Division(s) may be added/deleted at the discretion of the superintendent.
+- A. There will be three showmanship divisions with a Champion and Reserve Champion in each division. - 1) Beginner Showmanship for 4-H members who are grades 3, 4, 5 on January 1st of the current year. - 2) Junior Showmanship for 4-H members who are grades 6, 7, 8 on January 1st of the current year. - Senior Showmanship for 4-H members who are grades 9, 10, 11, & 12 on January 1st of the current year. - 4) Master Of Species Champion of each division and those who have previously won Senior division. - B. A member may win the Beginner, Junior, and Senior divisions multiple times, and will show in the next level the following year, or until they age out of each division. - OBJECTIVE: The objective of the Supreme Master Showmanship contest is to expand and improve all livestock showmanship skills, to increase an appreciation for all livestock species, and to develop a cooperative spirit among 4-H members. - 1.
+The following livestock species will participate in the annual Supreme Master Showman Contest: - a.
+Champion SENIOR Showman: BEEF - b.
+Champion SENIOR Showman: SHEEP - c.
+Champion SENIOR Showman: SWINE